nodejs/node/doc/api/readline.markdown

 **This does not work on Windows.**

-Emitted whenever the `in` stream is sent to the background with `^Z`, respectively known as `SIGTSTP`, and then continued with `fg`.
+Emitted whenever the `input` stream is sent to the background with `^Z`, respectively known as `SIGTSTP`, and then continued with `fg(1)`.
 This event only emits if the stream was not paused before sending the program to the background.

 Example of listening for `SIGCONT`: